 As we look toward the 2014-2015 school year and beyond, the vision for Montessori Day School's future continues to include further program enrichment, and community outreach programs.

-MDS and OEC appreciates the varied contributions from members within our community that cooperate with us, helping us to be in alignment with our vision and our mission to offer quality Montessori education to many everyday families in the Charleston region.
+MDS appreciates the varied contributions from members within our community that cooperate with us, helping us to be in alignment with our vision and our mission to offer quality Montessori education to many everyday families in the Charleston region.

 Lucinda Olasov, Board Chair